cran/taxonbridge/README.md

 [National Centre for Biotechnology Information (NCBI) taxonomy](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/new_taxdump/) (to be parsed with the [Taxonkit](https://bioinf.shenwei.me/taxonkit/download/) program according to its guidelines)

-Next, read the `load_taxonomies()` [documentation](https://github.com/MoultDB/taxonbridge/blob/master/taxonbridge_0.0.0.9000.pdf) for instructions on how to load a dataset of your own:
+Read the `load_taxonomies()` function [documentation](https://rdocumentation.org/packages/taxonbridge/versions/1.0.1/topics/load_taxonomies) for instructions on how to load a dataset of your own:

 ``` r
 library(taxonbridge)